-Shoes (Ruby) and Swiby (JRuby) - 2007
+Historical: Shoes (Ruby) and Swiby (JRuby) - 2007

 When I learned about Swiby from colleagues, I decided to help the author Jean Lazarou a little.
 It is the same Swing-DSL idea but leveraging JRuby.
-JRuby has an interpreter that kicks in primarily for a fast per-page start time, but as paths are re-executed, a JIT kicks in and moves that more towards Java bytecode fragments.
+JRuby has an interpreter that kicks in primarily for a fast per-page start time, but as paths are re-executed, a JIT kicks in and moves that more towards Java bytecode sequences.
 It was not going to be as slow as the Groovy/Thicky idea because the JRuby team were committed to keeping alive their interpreter and not dropping it in favor of a pre-compiler.

 Shoes too looks interesting.
 It uses plain Ruby and is engineered for desktop apps.
 It does not yet have a web equivalent mode - GET, POST, PUT etc. Its challenges are to recreate the sandbox concept to allow safe execution of untrusted scripts.
 That's something that Swiby's Java+JRuby underpinnings could hypothetically implement easily.